Scream and Scream Again: Plot

 The two young women have apparently been raped and murdered by the same individual.
 Bellaver sends out several young policewomen to try to entrap the killer.
-WPC Helen Bradford (Judy Bloom), wearing a wire and electronic tracer, goes to the same club where she lets herself get picked up and driven away by Keith.
+WPC Helen Bradford, wearing a wire and electronic tracer, goes to the same club where she lets herself get picked up and driven away by Keith.
 The police follow and arrive just after Keith has attacked her and appears to be drinking blood from her wrist.
 With apparent superhuman strength, Keith fights off the arresting police and drives off.
 A long chase ensues by car and on foot through suburban London, during which Keith tears off his hand whilst handcuffed to the bumper of a police car in an attempt to escape.
 The pursuit ends at an estate where Keith throws himself into a vat of acid in an outbuilding.
 The building turns out to belong to Dr. Browning, who explains that he uses the acid to destroy possible pathogens in his biological experiments.
 Bellaver is ordered to stop his investigations but Sorel decides to continue on his own.
 Accompanied by WPC Bradford, he goes to Browning's laboratory.
 Bradford and their car disappear.
-Later, Bradford wakes up restrained in the same hospital bed with the same nurse attending her as the dismembered jogger.
+Bradford wakes up restrained in the same hospital bed with the same nurse attending her as the dismembered jogger.

-The narrative strands begin to come together when a senior UK Government officer, Fremont (Christopher Lee), meets Konratz at London's Trafalgar Square, and agrees to turn over all the evidence in exchange for a captured pilot.
+The narrative strands begin to come together when a senior UK Government officer, Fremont, meets Konratz at London's Trafalgar Square, and agrees to turn over all the evidence in exchange for a captured pilot.
 Soon after, Konratz goes to police headquarters to remove all the evidence, and kills Bellaver.